sahroush/telegramxreddit/README.md

-# reddit-webhooks
+# telegram x discord
-posts images from a subreddit via discord webhooks.
+posts images from a subreddit

-ok so the whole thing pretty much sucks dick and is useless.
+the whole thing pretty much sucks dick and is useless.